 Transfer the dough to a floured surface and lightly knead by hand just enough to bring it together into a smooth ball.
 Brush a medium bowl with melted butter and add the dough, turning to coat.
 Cover and let rise in a warm area until doubled in size, 1 hour to 1 hour 15 minutes.

-Punch the dough down and roll out on a lightly floured surface to a square slightly larger than 10 inches by 10 inches.
+Punch the dough down and roll out on a lightly floured surface to a slightly larger than 10-inch square.
 Trim the edges with a sharp knife or pizza cutter to make an even square.
 Cut the square in a 4 by 5 grid pattern to make 20 rectangles.
 Loosely cover the dough and let rise right on the countertop for about 15 minutes.

-Preheat a 3.5-quart air fryer to 350 degrees F. Spray the basket with cooking spray and add half the beignets.
-Spray the beignets lightly with cooking spray.
+Preheat a 3.5-quart air fryer to 350 degrees F. Add half the beignets and spray them lightly with cooking spray.
 Cook until puffed and golden, about 6 minutes.
 Remove and repeat with the remaining beignets.
 Dust the beignets with confectioners' sugar and serve warm.

 When measuring flour, we spoon it into a dry measuring cup and level off excess.
 (Scooping directly from the bag compacts the flour, resulting in dry baked goods.)